gianpaj/onova-server.data.global/README.md

 mongorestore --host localhost --port 9999 -d onova-data -c departments dump/onova-data/departments.bson --drop
 ```

-### Verify if the just-loaded cities or deparments have been updated
+### Verify if the just-loaded cities or departments have been updated

 1. Export the departments collection without \_id field